Plans for West Berkshire Council Solar Farm

 Funding for the project, which is estimated to cost around £10 million subject to further studies and procurement, was approved by Procurement Board on 11 January 2021.
-We aim to achieve planning consent by August 2022, with the view to begin work on site in September 2023.
+We received planning approval in August 2022, with the view to begin work on site in September 2023.

 Drop-in sessions were run at Grazeley Village Hall in April and May 2022, and were open to anyone with a local interest.
 At these events there was an opporunity to speak with the team and find out more about the proposal.

 You can alsofor more information on the proposal.